ManageIQ/integration_tests/docs/getting_started.rst

 * ``cfme_tests`` also expects that the appliance it is running against is configured.
 Without it it won't work at all!
-By configured, we mean the database is set up and seeded (therefore UI running), database permissions loosened so ``cfme_tests`` can access it and a couple of other fixes.
+By configured, we mean the database is set up and seeded (therefore UI running) and a couple of other fixes.
 Check out :py:meth:`utils.appliance.IPAppliance.configure`, and subsequent method calls.
 The most common error is that a person tries to execute ``cfme_tests`` code against an appliance that does not have the DB permissions loosened.
 The second place is SSH unavailable, meaning that the appliance is NAT-ed

   * Framework contains code that can be used to configure the appliance exactly as ``cfme_tests`` desires.
 There are two ways of using it: